HEAVY MACHINERY PRO Logo

 Q: What is the fuel consumption of a CAT 320?

 The machine burns between 12 and 16 liters per hour.
-The work intensity dictates the exact rate; Next Gen models are 15% more efficient than the older D-series.
+The work intensity dictates the exact rate; Next Gen models are A1 efficient than the older D-series.

 Q: Can I get an inspection report before purchase?

-Yes, we provide 120-point SGS audit reports and performance videos for every Caterpillar 320 in our inventory.
+Yes, we provide 120-point in-house audit reports and performance videos for every Caterpillar 320 in our inventory.

 Importing Used Excavator?